The Center for Innovative Drug Discovery

 About the CIDD

-The Center for Innovative Drug Discovery (CIDD), a joint venture between The University of Texas at San Antonio and UT Health San Antonio, is composed of two facilities: a High-Throughput Screening (HTS) Facility located at UT Health San Antonio and a Medicinal Chemistry and Synthesis Core Facility at UTSA.
+The Center for Innovative Drug Discovery (CIDD), a joint venture between The University of Texas at San Antonio and UT Health San Antonio, is composed of four facilities: a High-Throughput Screening (HTS) Facility and a Computer Automated Drug Design (CADD) Core Facility located at UT Health San Antonio and a Medicinal Chemistry and Synthesis Core Facility and a Preclinical Pharmacology Core Facility at UTSA.

 The ultimate intent of the CIDD is to provide a diverse array of core facilities and expertise to facilitate the translation of basic scientific discoveries into tangible pre-clinical candidate drugs that can be further developed into clinical therapies for human disease.